Kidney stone size chart with measurements in CM and MM

 Graphic displaying different sizes for better understanding

-Kidney stones can cause a range of signs and symptoms, which can vary depending on the size, location, and movement of the stone within the urinary tract.
-Here are some common signs and symptoms associated with kidney stones:
+Kidney stones can cause various signs and symptoms, which can differ based on the stone’s size, location, and movement within the urinary tract.
+Here are some common ones:

-2. Fluctuating Pain: The pain caused by kidney stones can come in waves, with periods of intense pain (known as renal colic) followed by periods of relative relief.
-The severity and duration of pain episodes can vary.
+• Fluctuating Pain: The pain can come in waves, with periods of intense pain (called renal colic) followed by relief.
+The duration and severity of pain episodes can vary.

-5. Urgency and Burning Sensation: Some individuals with kidney stones may experience a sense of urgency to urinate, even when the bladder is not full.
-A burning sensation during urination (dysuria) can also occur.
+• Urgency and Burning Sensation: Some people feel a need to urinate urgently, even when the bladder isn’t full.
+Burning during urination (dysuria) can occur too.

-6. Cloudy or Foul-Smelling Urine: Kidney stones can sometimes cause changes in the appearance and odor of urine.
-It’s possible for the urine to seem hazy or to smell bad.
+• Cloudy or Foul-Smelling Urine: Kidney stones might change the appearance and smell of urine, making it look hazy or smell bad.

 Image presenting a comprehensive reference chart